lwolf/gitlab-chart/README.md

 * Helm 2.2.0 (for conditions and flags support)

 ## TODO:
+- [x] splitting registry/runner into separate charts
+- [x] Add support for gitlab pages
+- [x] Upgrade to v9
 - [] testing/refactoring
-- [] splitting registry/runner into separate charts
 - [] more flexible runner configuration
 - [] monitoring of the whole thing in Prometheus
-- [] Add support for gitlab pages